 - Work Experience: work-based learning opportunities and connection with employers; job shadow, internship, co-op education, and externship placement.

 Any referrals for the STEP grant go to Charla Wheeler.
 If you would like to refer an individual, please feel free to give Charla's contact information out or email/call her directly (if given permission by the student).
 There are two simple assessments completed with a (potential) student before connecting them with the various resources that could best serve them – whether that be on campus or not

 STEP Student Success Coach

-The Career Pathways, STARS and STEP programs are located in the Oregon Trail Building room #107, or you may call or email Charla Wheeler or Sharlene McCaslin.
+The STEP program is located in the Oregon Trail Building room #107, or you may call or email Charla Wheeler.